Mahlab powder 10g

 Tax included.
 Shipping calculated at checkout.

 Mahlab powder 10g Mahlab is an aromatic spice made from the seeds of a species of cherry.
 The cherry stones are cracked to extract the seed kernel.
 It is used in small quantities to sharpen sweet foods.
-Greek and middle eastern cuisines use it in most of their sweets and...
+Greek and middle eastern cuisines use it in most of their sweet and...

 Subtotal £2.80